-Damage to the anterior cruciate ligament (ACL) is a common yet severe knee injury.
-Most people who experience a torn ACL recover in 3–12 months, depending on injury severity and goals for rehabilitation.
+Recovery from an anterior cruciate ligament (ACL) tear typically takes 3–12 months, depending on injury severity and goals for rehabilitation.

 The knee comprises three bones—the femur or thighbone, the tibia or shinbone, and the patella or kneecap.
 Tendons join muscles to these bones, while ligaments hold the three bones in place.
 These ligaments protect the knee joint from excessive rotation.
 The ACL is one of the ligaments that stabilize the knee joint.

 ACL tears are the most common knee ligament injury, occurring in around

 Treatment of an ACL tear depends on the severity of the ligament damage and the person’s health.
 This article explains how doctors treat ACL injuries and how long recovery takes.

 Doctors recommend treatment based on the severity of the ACL injury and the person’s overall health, including their ability to recover from surgery.

 There are two methods for treating an ACL injury:

 People with partial tears and minimal knee instability may opt for nonsurgical treatment.
 It may also be appropriate for people who live inactive lifestyles.

 The RICE method

 Doctors often recommend surgery for people with complete ACL tears or other injuries to the knee.
 Active people and young children, in particular, may benefit from surgery.